My 10 Favorite Coffee Shops in Oaxaca

 In addition to having cute cats, La Selva de los Gatos is a great place to eat vegan food in Oaxaca.
 All of their milks are plant based and they offer an array of homemade gluten-free vegan desserts.

-The cats are all rescues looking for a permanent home, so regardless cat lovers will feel good about supporting this coffee shop in Oaxaca.
+The cats are all rescues looking for a permanent home, so regardless cat lovers will feel good about supporting this coffee shop.

 6. LIA Café